“We don’t need any more writers as solitary heroes. We need a heroic writer’s movement: assertive, militant, pugnacious.” ~Toni Morrison

 Yasmin Maydhane is a 25 year old Human Rights Officer working for the Somaliland National Human Rights Commission.
 Born and raised in Mogadishu, she later migrated to London in 2000.
 She has interest in human rights, education, social justice, race, identity and all things related to women.
 An aspiring journalist and writer.
 Find her on @YMaydhane

 Maurice Mcleod is a social commentator with Jamaican/Swazi heritage.
-He is director of his own communications company, Marmoset Media, and is part of the Media Diversified management team.
+He is director of his own communications company, Marmoset Media, and of the Media Diversified.
 He writes regularly for The Guardian and The Spectator among other titles.
 He has commissioned for the Guardian, Media Diversified, Engage Magazine, Open Mind, Single Step and Voluntary Voice.
 Before setting up Marmoset, he had a 15-year career as a national newspaper journalist working for The Express, The Independent, The Voice, The Evening Standard and The Sunday Times among others.
-He is also a trustee for campaign group Race on the Agenda.
+He is vice chair of campaign group Race on the Agenda.
 Maurice often appears on Sky News as a talking head and writes about social issues, behaviour, racism, politics, culture, diversity and housing.
 On Twitter he is @mowords

 Jamal Mehmood is a writer, poet and committed people watcher living in Kent and working in London.
 As well as poems and essays he is currently writing his debut film script which you can follow online.
 Jamal also works in arts and cultural affairs for Restless Beings – a human rights organisation focusing on marginalised communities.
 He loves Yasiin Bey, Nusrat Fateh Ali Khan and Nina Simone.
 You can find him tweeting @_jamalbhai and find his work at jamalbhai.com.